All Episodes

 And at that point, the cops are required to pay you a visit.

-Meanwhile, the Attorney General in Texas, uh, sorry, Attorney General Loretta Lynch has received a letter from John Culberson, Republican Texas member of the House.
+Meanwhile, the Attorney General in Texas, sorry, Attorney General Loretta Lynch has received a letter from John Culberson, Republican Texas member of the House.

-He has warned Loretta Lynch against enforcing Obama's new gun laws regulations, I should say.
+He has warned Loretta Lynch against enforcing Obama's new gun laws, regulations, I should say.

-He said I have formally notified Attorney General Lynch that I will aggressively protect our Second Amendment rights using Congress power to purse.
+He said, I have formally notified Attorney General Lynch that I will aggressively protect our Second Amendment rights using Congress power to purse.

-Now, this is a Republican, his name again is John Culperson.
+Now, this is a Republican.

-Uh given, I mean the Republican leadership, the media goes crazy on this, they might withdraw it.
+We have to keep in mind here that the threat might well be empty given, I mean, the Republican leadership, the media goes crazy on this, they might withdraw it.

-But at least Congressman Culberson has at least advanced the idea that with this regime overreach, it's entirely possible we could lead an effort to restrict the full funding of the budget of the Department of Justice.
+But at least Congressman Culberson has at least advanced the idea that with this regime overreach, it's entirely possible he could lead an effort to restrict the full funding of the budget of the Department of Justice.

 Great to have you with us here, folks.

-Telephone numbers 800-282-2882, the email address, Lrushbow at EIBNet.com.
+Telephone numbers 800-282-2882, the email address, LRushbo at EIBNet.com.

 He showed up and said he had a concussion.